moshiko1988/js-modules-study/study.md

 Node modules are your principal means of including external libraries, core libraries, and other files you've written to be part of the same application.
-Creating and using node modules is straightforward and imposes little on you.
+Creating and using node modules is a great way to separate concerns and keep your code DRY.

 Use `common.js` to build your module.
 The comments will light the way.
 Use `index.js` to load up `common.js` and utilize it.
-Run `index.js`.
+Run `index.js` using `node lib/index.js` in your terminal.

 ### Notes